 Procedures:

-The employee must provide the Director, Human Resources or designee with advance notice of the leave, except in cases of imminent danger.
+The employee must provide the Title IX Coordinatorwith advance notice of the leave, except in cases of imminent danger.
 Pursuant to Florida State Statute Section 119.07(1), this documentation is confidential and exempt.
 The employee may be required by the College to provide documentation of the act of domestic violence for which the leave is needed.

 The employee must submit a payroll Leave Request Form or may submit an online leave request form indicating hours and dates of leave and use of either sick, vacation or leave without pay.
-The Director, Human Resources or designee will contact the employee’s supervisor regarding the leave request and obtain online approval or appropriate signature on the leave request form.
+The Title IX Coordinatorwill contact the employee’s supervisor regarding the leave request and obtain online approval or appropriate signature on the leave request form.
 The Leave Request Form and any applicable time sheet are confidential and exempt pursuant to Florida State Statute Section 119.07(1) for one year after the leave is taken.

 Mandatory Leave